 Introduction

 As public interest in quality of hospital care is growing, outcome measures are increasingly used to benchmark hospital performance.
 When comparing outcomes between hospitals, risk adjustment for patient characteristics is crucial because when patient populations differ between hospitals, differences in outcome may represent differences in baseline risk rather than quality of care.
 Insufficient case-mix adjustment then leads to unfair comparisons.
-This is of particular relevance where surgery bears substantial risks, as in the case of O-G)cancer resections.
+This is of particular relevance where surgery bears substantial risks, as in the case of O-G cancer resections.

 The National Oesophago-Gastric Audit (NOGCA) was set up to monitor the quality of care provided to patients with O-G cancer in England and Wales, to evaluate care processes and patient outcomes [1].
 A recent systematic review concluded, however, that current models for prediction of outcomes after oesophagectomy had numerous limitations in regarding methodology and clinical credibility [2].
 Centralization of surgery, decision-making in multi-disciplinary teams and improved care pathways have already been shown to contribute to a decrease in short-term mortality [3, 4], so that earlier prediction models might no longer be valid.
 The aim of the present study was to develop a case-mix adjustment model for comparisons of 30- and 90-day mortality, and anastomotic leak rates after resections for O-G cancer between NHS trusts, based on a review of existing prediction models, expert opinion and audit data.

-METHODS (Au: Please note, you should not have patient numbers here.
-They are results, as you did not know the number of patients before the study.
-You did however know the number of Trusts.
-You cannot collect data prospectively.
-You can have a prospectively developed database.
-I have altered the text accordingly)
+METHODS

 Data collection

 The study used data submitted to the National Oesophago-Gastric (O-G) Cancer Auditfrom all 154 English NHS trusts that provide O-G cancer care and from all 13 Welsh NHS organisations contributing to the Welsh Cancer Information System (CANISC).
-The Audit included adults diagnosed with invasive, epithelial cancer of the oesophagus or stomach between 1 April 2011 and 31 March 2013, and captured information using a prospectively developed database on the patient (age at diagnosis, gender, comorbidities, Eastern Co-operative Oncology Group (ECOG) functional performance), cancer details (cancer site oesophagus including Siewert types I-III junctional tumours, or stomach), histology, TNM stage[5] (Au: Please state which TNM version you used and, provide a reference and re-number your references accordingly) (tumour node metastasis), American Society of Anesthesiologists (ASA) score, comorbidities and procedure (performance of neoadjuvant treatment, operation mode), as described previously[1].
+The Audit included adults diagnosed with invasive, epithelial cancer of the oesophagus or stomach between 1 April 2011 and 31 March 2013, and captured information using a prospectively developed database on the patient (age at diagnosis, gender, comorbidities, Eastern Co-operative Oncology Group (ECOG) functional performance), cancer details (cancer site oesophagus including Siewert types I-III junctional tumours, or stomach), histology, TNM stage (Tumour, Node Metastasis) version 7 [5], , American Society of Anesthesiologists (ASA) score, comorbidities and procedure (performance of neoadjuvant treatment, operation mode), as described previously[1].
 All patients undergoing curative resection were included in the present study; those undergoing curative oncological treatment for squamous cell carcinoma and all palliative patients were excluded, (Appendix Figure A1).

 Review of existing models